-Close the door by sliding it all the way to the left.
-When the door is closed, the changer will begin checking for discs in the magazine.
-This will continue for up to one and a half minutes, depending on the number of discs loaded.
+Close the door by sliding it all the way forward.
+When the CD magazine is loaded, the changer will begin checking for discs in the magazine.
+This will continue for up to one minute, depending on the number of discs loaded.

-To eject the magazine from the player, slide the CD changer door all the way open.
-The magazine will automatically eject.
+To eject the magazine from the player, slide the CD changer door all the way open, then press the eject button.
 Remember to keep the door closed whenever possible to keep dirt and dust from getting inside the changer.